 For Didier, this quote attributed to Antoine de Saint-Exupéry captures the spirit of resonant leadership:

 4 types of resonant leadership

 Now that we’ve addressed resonant leadership from a high level, let’s dig into some use-cases.
 In his book, Primal Leadership, Daniel discusses four types of resonant leadership.
 Each of these, Daniel states, “builds resonance, has a positive impact on a group’s climate, and, used appropriately, can produce results.”

 Coaching.
 This focuses on the personal development of employees and requires leaders to show a genuine interest in individuals, which builds connections, grows trust, and leads to higher levels of motivation.
-“This style builds resonance by connecting what people want with the organization’s goals,” shares Goleman.
+“This style builds resonance by connecting what people want with the organization’s goals,” shares Daniel.

 Affiliative.
 This is about creating connections between employees, which strengthens relationships and boosts collaboration.
 Employees will feel valued if leaders demonstrate true empathy in these situations.
-Gole recommends that you, “Choose the affiliative style to heal rifts in a team, motivate during stressful times, or strengthen connections.”
+Daniel recommends that you, “Choose the affiliative style to heal rifts in a team, motivate during stressful times, or strengthen connections.”

 Democratic.
 Leaders using this leadership style openly ask employees for their input or invite them into the decision-making process.
-“This style builds resonance through valuing people’s input and getting commitment through participation,” shares Goleman.
+“This style builds resonance through valuing people’s input and getting commitment through participation,” shares Daniel.